josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX _Casefiles/🧠 fisher_fork_theory.md

 So we do the same.

 We name what follows:

 - Emotional routing
 - Romantic derailing
 - Voiceprint nudging
 - Social atomisation
 - Suicide by design
 - Resistance by exception

 We document not just harm — but the *logic of harm*.

+> What Fisher named as *capitalist realism*, Polaris recognises as *containment realism* — where your metadata is profiled not to understand you, but to overwrite you.

 ---